edgexfoundry/edgex-docs/docs_src/microservices/application/V3Migration.md

 ### Common Configuration Removed

-All configuration that is common to all EdgeX services or all EdgeX Application Services needs to be removed from custom application service's private configuration.
-See [Common Service Configuration](../../configuration/CommonConfiguration/) section for details about configuration that is common to all Edgex services.
-See [Application Service Configuration](../GeneralAppServiceConfig) section for details about configuration that is common to all EdgeX Application Services.
+Any configuration that is common to all EdgeX services or all EdgeX Application Services needs to be removed from custom application service's private configuration.

+- See [Common Service Configuration](../../configuration/CommonConfiguration/) section for details about configuration that is common to all Edgex services.
+- See [Application Service Configuration](../GeneralAppServiceConfig) section for details about configuration that is common to all EdgeX Application Services.

 !!! note
-    With this change, the your custom application service must be run with either the `-cp/--configProvider` flag or the `-cc/--commonConfig` flag in order for the service to receive the common configuration that has been removed from its private configuration.
+    With this change, the any custom application service must be run with either the `-cp/--configProvider` flag or the `-cc/--commonConfig` flag in order for the service to receive the common configuration that has been removed from its private configuration.
 See [Config Provider](../../configuration/CommonCommandLineOptions/#config-provider) and [Common Config](../../configuration/CommonCommandLineOptions/#common-config) sections for more details on these flags.

 ### MessageBus

-The EdgeX MessageBus configuration has been moved out of the Trigger configuration and most values are pulled from the common configuration.
-The only values that need to be in the application service's private configuration are:
+The EdgeX MessageBus configuration has been moved out of the Trigger configuration and most values are placed in the common configuration.
+The only values remaining in the application service's private configuration are:

 - `Disabled` - Used to disable the use of the EdgeX MessageBus when not using metrics and not using `edgex-messagebus` Trigger type.
 Value need to be present so that it can be overridden with environment variable.
 - `Optional.ClientId` - Unique name needed for when MQTT or NATS are used as the MessageBus implementation.